|Table of contents|

 Q.6.
 Now, observe, how do the ants move?

 Ans.
-Ants climb up on the pencil.
+Even after blocking their path, ants climb up on the pencil.
 They still move in a line.

 Q.7.
 Now can you guess why the ants behaved like that when you blocked their path?

 Ans.
-As the ant moves, it leaves a smell on the ground.
+As the ants moves, they leave a smell on the ground.
 The other ants follow this smell to find the way.
 Thus, when their path was blocked, ants tried to maintain their path by following the smell.

 Q.8.
 Have you ever been troubled by mosquitoes?
 Just think, how do they know where you are?